 How to fly your drone continuously?

-Drones that fly continuously require the drone to rotate and change direction at the same time.
+Drones that fly continuously require drones to rotate and change direction at the same time.
 It will take some time to get familiar with since the drone is going to be flying at different angles depending on the direction you’re facing.

 Learn to fly the drone in the opposite direction.
 Change the angle to another and then use the left stick to move it back.
 Repeat this until you’re able to fly at different angles.
 For continuous flying, you need to push the right bar forward slowly.